Set up AWS Connector

 ALLOW hyperscaler-authentication:aws:authenticate;

-Step 1 Create an AWS Connection
+1. Create an AWS connection

-Create an AWS Connection to authenticate with AWS.
+Create an AWS connection to authenticate with AWS.

 1. Go to Settings and select Connections > AWS.

-Step 2 Enter the connection details
+3. Enter the connection details

-4. Select Create.
+2. Select Create.

-The AWS Connector actions use OpenID Connect (OIDC) to authenticate with AWS, allowing them to access AWS resources.
-To configure AWS IAM
+The AWS Connector uses OpenID Connect (OIDC) or cross-account role assumption to authenticate with AWS and access resources.

 ParameterValue